lemonmade/watch/developer/extensions/create.md

 When you create an extension, you will first be asked to give it a name.
 You should use a short, friendly name that describes what the extension does, as this name will be shown to users anytime your extension is rendered.
 The name will also be used as the basis for the directory name of the extension.
 If you want to provide a name without a manual prompt, you can do so by passing the `--name` flag to the `create` command (for example, `pnpm watchapp create extension --name "Season rankings"`).

 Extensions are created in an `extensions` directory by default.
-You can configure a different glob pattern to match for extension directories in your app’s `app.toml` settings file, and we will attempt to guess the right directory to put your new extension in.
 If you want to force the create command to choose a particular directory, you can pass the `--directory` flag to the `create` command.
 This should be the **full** directory name you want to use, relative to the directory in which you ran the create command.
-For example, `pnpm watchapp create extension --directory app/extensions/season-rankings` would output the new extension in the `app/extensions/season-rankings` directory of your project.
+For example, `pnpm watchapp create extension --directory app/extensions/season-rankings` would output the new extension in the `app/extensions/season-rankings` directory of your project, regardless of the name you choose for the extension.

 ## Templates